simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 ## **Game Introduction**

-Welcome to the haunted mansion of Trick or ReTreat!
+Welcome to the haunted mansion!

-I’ve designed a 5x5 grid where each square contains either a piece of candy, a ghost, the exit door or is empty.
+I’ve designed a 5x5 grid where each square is either empty or contains a piece of candy, a ghost, the exit door or the trick-or-treater.

-In this scenario, the trick-or-treater can move in four directions: up, down, left and right - limited to moving one square at a time.
+The trick-or-treater can move in four directions: up, down, left and right and is limited to moving one square at a time.
 The game ends when they find the exit door of the haunted mansion.

-The goal is for the trick-or-treater to find the most optimal path to escape, collecting as many candies as they can while avoiding the ghosts lurking in the mansion!
+The goal is for the trick-or-treater to find the optimal path to escape, collecting as many candies as they can while avoiding the ghosts haunting the mansion!

 ### **Visualisation**